 The Apple AirPods Pro launched at £249 ($249, AU$399), and while a slew of AirPods Pro deals have knocked down that price down a bit, we can't imagine Apple would deviate much from that price point for its next pair.
 Apple Pro Leaks agrees, having tipped the AirPods Pro 2 to cost $249 as far back as October 2020.

 That would probably put them in the firing line of rivals from Sennheiser (the Sennheiser Momentum True Wireless 2 or their yet-to-be-announced sequels) and Sony (the Sony WF-1000XM3 or their successors, the WF-1000XM4).

 Apple AirPods Pro 2: design and features

-So, noise cancelling seems set to remain an exclusive Pro feature – hardly a surprise considering it's the main differential between the standard AirPods and AirPods Pro.
-What is surprising is that the AirPods Pro 2 could reportedly get rid of the stem completely in favour of a rounder design, as adopted by the likes of the Samsung Galaxy Buds+ and Sennheiser Momentum True Wireless 2.
+The 2021 AirPods 3 support spatial audio – but not noise cancelling.
+It seems that feature will remain exclusive to the 'Pro' buds – hardly a surprise considering it's the main differential between the standard AirPods and the AirPods Pro.
+What is surprising is that the AirPods Pro 2 could reportedly get rid of the stem completely in favour of a rounder design, as adopted by the likes of the Samsung Galaxy Buds+ and Sony WF-1000XM4.

-As if to back up these design alteration claims, the Bloomberg report states that packing noise-cancellation, wireless antennas and microphones into a smaller AirPods Pro earbud housing has so far proved challenging.
+That said, Bloomberg reckons that packing noise-cancellation, wireless antennas and microphones into a smaller AirPods Pro earbud housing has so far proved challenging.
 Perhaps for now we should cross our fingers for – but not bet our homes on – a stem-free aesthetic.